 The holidays are a season for spending time with friends, family, and loved ones often in the form of parties and gatherings that involve food and drink.
 Alcohol is a common offering at many holiday parties and people usually spend more time going out to restaurants or bars during the season to take advantage of their vacation or time while visiting family.
 Although this is usually a harmless activity, there are unfortunate situations where someone is overserved and then gets behind the wheel of a vehicle.
 Drunk drivers cause some of the most devastating and even fatal accidents.
-At Maurer Law, our North Carolina injury lawyers are prepared to help you fight for the compensation that you deserve after being involved in an accident with a drunk driver.
+At Maurer Law, our Charlotte injury lawyers are prepared to help you fight for the compensation that you deserve after being involved in an accident with a drunk driver.

 In a recent case, the North Carolina Supreme Court considered a case involving the state’s dram shop liability act.
 These laws are a set of rules that hold bars, restaurants, and other retailers who serve alcohol to the public liable for overserving a patron who later causes a North Carolina accident.
 In the case, the court was specifically asked to address a situation where the plaintiff was contributorily negligent.
 This is a term used to describe a situation where the plaintiff was also negligent at the time of the accident, contributing to the harm that he or she suffered.